TheOdinProject/curriculum/ruby/ruby.md

     > my_array.keep_evens
     => [2,4,6,8,100]

 That's too much code and too much hassle.
 When all you're doing is pulling out, or *selecting*, certain items based on some criteria, you'd be better served using **`select`** instead.
-It will run the block on every item of your object and return a new object that contains only those items for which the original block returned `true`:
+It will run the block on every item of your object (whether array or hash or whatever) and return a new object that contains only those items for which the original block returned `true`:

     > my_array.select{|item| item%2==0 }
     => [2,4,6,8,100]      # wow, that was easy.